Borgi Dog "Ruby"

 When a person chooses to wait for a pup:

-1) They send a deposit after the first week of a litter being born, if not before to reserve a puppy from a litter.
+1) They send a deposit to reserve a puppy from a litter.

-2) When a litter is born, I take lots of photos..
+2) When the litter is born, I take lots of photos..

 3) Next, I will talk to each buyer on my list and try to figure out who wants what... based on sex and price and temperament, if I don't already know.

 Basically, and hopefully, everyone is happy, see comments from happy buyers.